sebproell/4C/CONTRIBUTING.md

 ### Setup your Integrated Development Environment

-We recommend to use an Integrated Develoment Environment (IDE) for code development because it provides many convenient features and also eases to comply with our mandatory code style.
+We recommend to use an Integrated Development Environment (IDE) for code development because it provides many convenient features and also eases to comply with our mandatory code style.
 Set-up instructions for various IDEs can be found in the [user documentation](https://baci.pages.gitlab.lrz.de/baci/readthedocs/4Csetup.html#set-up-your-ide).